MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 8. Under **Choose subnet**, select **Private**, and then select **OK**.

-## Restrict network access to a resource
+## Task 6: Restrict network access to a resource

 The steps necessary to restrict network access to resources created through Azure services enabled for service endpoints varies across services.
 See the documentation for individual services for specific steps for each service.
 The remainder of this exercise includes steps to restrict network access for an Azure Storage account, as an example.